Smith College Deadlines

 16th deadline is for the FPA to add edited and rated CCEs to each application online and submit all applications to I.I.E.

-17th deadline: Candidates then follow the Post-Submission Events schedule.
+Candidates then follow the Post-Submission Events schedule.